Honest comparison · updated May 2026

 Where ThoughtMic wins

-• Friday review surface.
+• Inbox review surface.
 A dedicated keyboard-driven review for your #inbox notes.
 Hit ⌥⇧ R, walk through everything captured, hit one of four keys.
 Five minutes clears the inbox.

-• Lifetime tier. $99 one-time (first 50 at $49) gets you everything forever.
+• Lifetime tier. $99 one-time gets you everything forever.
 If "subscription forever" is the objection, that pays back in a year.

 • Free starter vault.
 Voice-first Obsidian vault with templates and tag taxonomy, free whether or not you ever install ThoughtMic.